idos-network/idos-sdk-js/packages/idos-sdk-js/README.md

 <img src="https://raw.githubusercontent.com/idos-network/idos-sdk-js/main/packages/idos-sdk-js/assets/readme-container-2.gif" />

-The main reason the SDK controls this HTML element is to remove the burden of opening up a new top-level window without being blocked because it was identified as an unwanted pop-up.
-Since all SDK users would need to go through the delicate procress of getting this minutiae right, we implemented it in the SDK.
+The main reason the SDK controls this HTML element is to remove the burden of opening up a new top-level window without being blocked by the browser because it was identified as an unwanted pop-up.
+Since all SDK users would need to go through the delicate procress of getting these details right, we implemented it in the SDK.

 ### Other initialization options

-The enclaveOptions's container is the only required option, but there are a few other aspects of the SDK you're able to control during initialization.
+The `enclaveOptions`'s `container` is the only required option, but there are a few other aspects of the SDK you're able to control during initialization.

 #### `nodeUrl`